Tars4815/ponti/README.md

 **Potree platfOrm for iNfrasTructure Inspection** (PONTI) is a custom Potree template for sharing survey products of provincial bridges.

+The template is based on the open-source JavaScript library [Potree](https://github.com/potree/potree) by Markus Schütz.

 ![Ponti example](./assets/protree-cover-image.jpg "PONTI example")

 ## **About** ℹ